The Foodmobile brings food shelf services directly to people with transportation barriers.

 For people needing emergency food support we are pleased to offer public Foodmobile distribution events.
 Please note that the Foodmobile is a Keystone food shelf and thus participants can only access services once a month.

-To access Foodmobile services, please bring a photo ID and current piece of official mail with you.
+To access Foodmobile services, it is helpful if you bring a photo ID and current piece of official mail with you but these items are not required for you to receive food shelf services.
 New participants to Keystone should be prepared to fill out a short intake form on your first visit.
 Participants are encouraged to bring your own shopping bags.
 If you have any questions about the Foodmobile, please contact us.

 Come visit the Foodmobile at one of our public distribution events.
 Please note, the Foodmobile may leave a distribution site early if participation is slow at the site.
 We advise arriving early in the distribution time period.